-Prerequisite: "C" or higher in ENG 22/60 or ESL 23, OR Placement in ENG 100; Placement in MATH 24/50 FIRE majors only.
+Prerequisite: "C" or higher in ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100; MATH 50 or Placement in MATH 150 or higher FIRE majors only.

 This course is designed to teach first responders basic life support skills and procedures in the prehospital emergency setting.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)